 Water Line Near Or Below The Bottom Of Doors

-If the water line seems to be near or below the bottom of your doors, then there’s a chance that your engine and drive-line is ok.
+If the water line seems to be near or below the bottom of your doors, then there’s a chance that your engine and drive line are okay.
 Have a look at the bottom of the engine sump to see if there are any water stains.
 At this point, water can enter some exhaust systems through the tailpipe but the exhaust manifold that is connected to the engine cylinder head is much higher.

 Water Line Reaches Top Of Wheel